Branching

 Pull Requests

-A pull request (PR) is created to perform quality assurance (QA) and to merge a feature branch into master.
-You create a pull request after you have pushed your branch to our github repo.
+A pull request (PR) is created to perform quality assurance (QA) and to merge a feature branch into main.
+You create a pull request after you have pushed your branch to github, using this pull request template.

 Create-Pull-Request